pydantic/pydantic/docs/concepts/dataclasses.md

     For more information and discussion see
     [pydantic/pydantic#710](https://github.com/pydantic/pydantic/issues/710).

-Similarities between Pydantic dataclasses and models include:
+Similarities between Pydantic dataclasses and models include support for:

 * [Configuration](#dataclass-config) support
 * [Nested](./models.md#nested-models) classes
 * [Generics](./models.md#generic-models)
-* Arguments used to instantiate the dataclass are [copied](./models.md#attribute-copies)

 Some differences between Pydantic dataclasses and models include:

 *  [validators](#validators-and-initialization-hooks)
 *  The behavior with the [`extra`][pydantic.ConfigDict.extra] configuration value

+Similarly to Pydantic models, arguments used to instantiate the dataclass are [copied](./models.md#attribute-copies).

 To make use of the [various methods](./models.md#model-methods-and-properties) to validate, dump and generate a JSON Schema, you can wrap the dataclass with a [`TypeAdapter`][pydantic.type_adapter.TypeAdapter] and make use of its methods.